Aftercare Instructions

 Breathable Bandage

-Leave the breathable bandage on for at least three days, or up to 5 days.
+Leave the breathable bandage on for at least 3 days, and can be left on for up to 5 days.
 It will collect blood and plasma underneath it, and it may be ink stained.
 That's totally normal!

-When you remove the bandage, with clean hands gently wash your tattoo with warm water and an unscented antibacterial soap.
+Make sure you wash your hands before carefully removing the bandage.
+Gently wash your tattoo with warm water and an unscented antibacterial soap.
 Pat dry with a paper towel (avoid using fabric towels as they can harbor more bacteria).
-Make sure no residue from the bandage or dried blood/plasma is left on the tattoo.
+Be sure no residue from the bandage or dried blood/plasma is left on the tattoo.

-Once the tattoo is fully clean and dry, take a small amount of plain, unscented lotion and rub into you tattoo, making sure it all gets absorbed, leaving little to no residue behind.
-Please note I do not typically recommend Aquaphor, A&D ointment, Vaseline, or any other medicated salves/ointments such as Neosporin.
+Once the tattoo is clean and dry, take a small amount of unscented lotion and rub into your tattoo.
+Be sure it all gets absorbed, leaving little to no residue behind.
+Please note, I do not typically recommend Aquaphor, A&D ointment, Vaseline, or any other medicated salves/ointments such as Neosporin.
+A basic unscented lotion such as Lubriderm is all you need.

-Repeat this process 2-3 times a day until the tattoo starts to peel.
-Once peeling starts, just use a bit of lotion as needed throughout the day, but don't overdo it as too much product on the tattoo can hinder the healing process.
+Repeat this process 2–3 times a day until the tattoo starts to peel.
+Once peeling starts, only use a bit of lotion as needed throughout the day.
+Don't overdo it, as too much product on the tattoo can hinder the healing process.

 During the peeling process, be sure not to scratch or pick at your tattoo as it can cause ink loss and/or scarring.

-The bandage is water resistant, but not waterproof, so showering with it on is fine but still avoid swimming, hot tubs, baths, or any kind of soaking of the area until the tattoo is completely healed, even after the bandage comes off (roughly 3-4 weeks).
-Also avoid direct sunlight and lots of physical activity until it is healed.
+The bandage is water-resistant but not waterproof, so showering with it is fine, but avoid swimming, hot tubs, baths, or any kind of soaking of the area until the tattoo is completely healed, even after the bandage comes off (roughly 3-4 weeks).
+Avoid direct sunlight and lots of physical activity until it is healed.

 If the bandage starts to leak heavily or become compromised, remove it and start the cleaning regiment described above.